Duncan-Kyhl/projects/README.md

 ### The Knot Features: Add RSVP reminders to Calendar
 	- When at the RSVP page and their indecisive, 3 second delay, then popup button "don't know yet? click to add RSVP deadline to calendar.
 	- View from calendar has a link to "Not sure if you've RSVP'd already? click here" -> takes you to the RSVP mgt page.

+### Rental Bike compass
+	- When riding a Divvy bike, a digital compass should point to the nearest bike station so there's not a need to use your phone again.